 Phase One: Initial Three-Month Recovery

-City of Darwin’s dedicated recovery team are working at full capacity to assess and restore essential services during this initial phase, focused on the highest-risk and highest-use areas, clearing fallen trees and debris from priority areas including:
+City of Darwin’s dedicated recovery team have been working at full capacity to assess and restore essential services during this initial phase, focused on the highest-risk and highest-use areas, clearing fallen trees and debris from priority areas including:

 -